 Or call one of our expert advisers today on:

-A retirement interest-only mortgage works in a similar way to a standard interest-only mortgage in so far as repaying the interest every month, but there are some key differences.
-The mortgage usually has no end date and no age restriction, and the capital borrowed is only paid off when the property’s sold, typically when you move into long term care or die.
+Retirement interest only mortgages work in a similar way to a standard interest only mortgage, in that you pay back the interest on your mortgage every month, but with this type of mortgage, there is typically no end date and no age restrictions.
+Capital borrowed is only paid off when the property is sold, usually when the mortgage holder moves into long-term care or dies.

-If you want to discuss the retirement interest-only mortgage options that might be available to you, get in touch with L&C today.
-Our expert advisers can help you compare rates and find you the best deal to suit your needs.
+If you want to discuss the options that might be available to you, get in touch with L&C today.
+Our expert team will conduct a RIO mortgages comparison and find you the best deal to suit your needs.